highspell-botting/highspell-botting.github.io/docs/resources/entities/mainplayer.md

 The `MainPlayer` class extends the `PlayerEntity` class and represents the primary player character in the HighSpell game.
 It builds on the capabilities of `PlayerEntity` and `TranslateableEntity`, adding specific functionality for managing the player’s combat stats, skills, inventory, bank storage, quests, and session-related data.
 This class is central to the game’s client-side logic, handling the player’s interactions with the game world.

 ## Usefulness for botting
-A `MainPlayer` is the bread and butter of your player character.
-Holding information such as your `_skills` and `_combat` which contain your skill levels, total xp, etc for both Combat and NonCombat skills.
-As well as your state, your own `_isMoving`, and your `_inventory` which holds an array `_items` of `InventoryItem`'s which contains the `ItemDef` of each item as well as all the information about that item.
-Making automating inventory actions a breeze.
-This works for the players `_bankItems` as well.
+A `MainPlayer` is the core of your player character, serving as the foundation for all essential data.
+It stores information like `_skills` and `_combat`, which track your skill levels, total XP, and other details for both Combat and Non-Combat skills.
+Additionally, it manages your state, including `_isMoving`, and your `_inventory`, which contains an array, `_items`, of `InventoryItem` objects.
+Each `InventoryItem` includes the `ItemDef` for an item along with all its relevant details, making automated inventory actions seamless.
+This structure also applies to the player's `_bankItems`.

 ## Inheritance